MoH gives green light to use Pfizer COVID vaccine for teenagers - The Scoop

 During the COVID-19 press briefing, the health minister said the Pfizer vaccine was approved for adolescents after analysing research findings on its safety and efficacy.

-YB Dato Seri Setia Dr Hj Mohd Isham Hj Jaafar added that his ministry is making preparations with the education and religious affairs ministries to roll out the vaccines for teenagers.
+YB Dato Dr Hj Mohd Isham Hj Jaafar added that his ministry is making preparations with the education and religious affairs ministries to roll out the vaccines for teenagers.

 The government procured 300,000 doses of the Pfizer vaccine, which is expected to arrive later this year.